CodeTanzania/emis/CONTRIBUTING.md

 The EMIS project has a [Code of Conduct](https://github.com/CodeTanzania/emis/blob/develop/CODE_OF_CONDUCT.md) to which all contributors must adhere.

+## License

+By contributing to EMIS, you agree that your contributions will be licensed under its MIT license.

 ## Developer's Certificate of Origin 1.1

 By making a contribution to this project, I certify that: